THE 5 BEST WHEY PROTEIN POWDERS OF 2020 (THE RUSS LIST!)

-Many people falsely credit Dr. Jim Stoppani for being being the first to use transparent labels, but those “in the know” are aware that NutraBio have been doing this for years (since 2001).
+Many people falsely credit Dr. Jim Stoppani for being being the first to use transparent labels and clinical doses, but those “in the know” are aware that NutraBio have been doing this since way back in 2001.

-But none of that would matter if the products didn’t deliver.
+But none of this would matter if the products didn’t deliver.

 And they do.
 They always do.

-NutraBio Muscle Matrix provides you with 25 grams of high quality protein per serving, which is perfect, and carries an 80% protein-per-serving ratio (tremendous, given the quality of the ingredients).
-That consists of 14.19g whey protein isolate, and 10.81g micellar casein, which is a PERFECT fast/slow combo.
+NutraBio Muscle Matrix provides you with 25 grams of high quality protein per serving, and has an 80% protein-per-serving ratio (tremendous given the quality of the ingredients).
+The protein blend consists of 14.19g whey protein isolate and 10.81g micellar casein, which is a PERFECT fast/slow combo.